 Vietti Winery Dinner with Elena Currado; 26 October 2018 at Wheatleigh Hotel; Lenox, MA

-Sweet with light orange blossom and peach. — 9 months ago
+Sweet with light orange blossom and peach. — a year ago

 A nice Moscato D'Asti from Italy.
 Sweet with high acidity and nicely balanced.